novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 It was inevitable, considering how much his parents had struggled.

-"Now it's the end of hardships and the beginning of happiness."
+'Now it's the end of hardships and the beginning of happiness.'

 Seeing his parents with this thought brought tears to his eyes.